ioddly/js-talk-july-2017/README.md

 A guide to frontend testing with React, jest and react-testing-library.
-Talks about how React's unidirectional data flow lends itself well to testing, and discusses how to conceptualize tests in terms of inputs and outputs, applying the simple `assert square(8) == 64` style of tests in every testing library's documentation to a real, advanced program.
+Talks about how React's unidirectional data flow lends itself well to testing, and discusses how to conceptualize tests in terms of inputs and outputs, applying the simple `assert square(8) == 64` style of tests in every testing library's documentation to a real program with integration tests.

 # [April 2018: You Got Types In My JavaScript](april-2018-ts-talk)